Warmer Temperatures Could Mean An Increase In Swimming Pool Accidents

 It’s important that you understand the hazards that swimming pools have and follow all safety rules and common practices while swimming.
 In the event, you are injured while swimming, you’ll want to seek medical attention immediately.

 You may also want to consult with an attorney for you could be entitled to compensation if the injury was caused by someone’s negligence.
 Contact the premise liability attorneys at Riddle & Brantley for a free, no-obligation case evaluation today.

 When one mentions swimming accidents, they often think about drowning.
 However, there are several other types of accidents that can cause severe injuries or even death.

 - Slip and Fall Accidents.
 Slippery surfaces are a common cause of swimming pool accidents.
 Guests can slip on surfaces near pools, including diving boards.
-Slipping off a high dive can lead to death or serious injuries.
+Slipping off a high dive can lead to death or serious injury, such as traumatic brain injuries.